 While some people may consider a weight bench to be a pretty basic piece of equipment, adding the right one to your home gym can be crucial to your gains.
-Beyond using a weight bench for your typical bench presses, you can also focus on your back with dumbbell rows and rear lateral raises.
-Adjustable weight benches — like the Force USA MyBench — offer even more versatility since you can do incline bench, and provide support at a 90 degree angle for you to rep out shoulder presses.
-But this bench in particular adds another element since it is an FID bench, which stands for flat, incline, and decline.
+Adjustable weight benches — like the Force USA MyBench — are superior to flat benches due to the versatility they bring to the table.
+Beyond your typical bench presses, they allow you to hit an incline bench press, focus on your back with dumbbell rows, your shoulders with rear lateral raises, and provide support at multiple angles for other movements like shoulder presses.
+This bench in particular adds another element since it is an FID bench, which stands for flat, incline, and decline.

 - The Force USA MyBench is a stacked product, including a leg roller attachment and preacher curl attachment with your original purchase.

 - Since this is an FID bench, you can target most of your body with it — like your lower chest, and even your core when the back pad is in the decline position.

 - It can handle up to 700 pounds of weight, which is likely more than enough for the average home gym enthusiast — plus, it features a handle and wheels for portability.

 The Force USA MyBench comes with flat, incline, and decline settings, and also offers preacher curl and leg extension attachments.
 Though versatile, this bench still comes at a very affordable price.

 Our reviews writer, Jake, puts the MyBench to the test during his detailed video review.
 Follow along as he breaks down everything this bench has to offer including the price, the attachments, and the pros and cons.